 Cast Includes Brigid Gallacher, Emily Goddard, Darcy Kent

 “One of the smartest and most moving plays that I’ve seen in quite some time….
 This play needs to be performed all over the country.
 It is now ready to rock and roll, it must be programmed across the nation.
 Its a wonderful wonderful play, it will work in the big theatres, it will work in the regions.
-It’s flawlessly directed by Julian Meyrick.” – Michael Cathcart, The Hub on Stage
+It’s flawlessly directed by Julian Meyrick.” – Michael Cathcart, The Stage Show

 ★★★★ “…elegantly crafted three-hander delivers intimate and textured domestic drama, drawing an intricate study of grief…Director Julian Meyrick composes everything at a gentle pace, combining an elegiac stage picture, Seymour’s music, and sympathetic portrayals,” – The Age

 “Insightful and moving, her (Bodie’s) depiction of her characters sharpened by their sadness, anger and love.” – Stage Whispers

 “…simply beautiful storytelling…flawless and inseparably outstanding actors…highlights just how good, good writing can be…Lamb feels like a privilege and it will long linger as an absolute heart-warming joy…” – Australian Stag

 “…the most heartbreaking and fascinating of family portraits…sinks deep into your skin and remains well after you leave…one of the most moving and fascinating pieces of theatre that has played on a Melbourne stage this year.” – Theatre Press